taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/05-redux-in-react.md

 );
 ~~~~~~~~

 After you have done this, every child component in the whole component tree has an implicit access to the store.
 Thus every component is able to dispatch actions and to listen to updates in order to re-render.
+But not every component has to.
 How does this work without passing the store as property to each child component?
 It uses the React context API.
 You can read more about it in the [official React documentation](https://facebook.github.io/react/docs/context.html), but just to quote the documentation for now:

 *"In some cases, you want to pass data through the component tree without having to pass the props down manually at every level.
 You can do this directly in React with the powerful "context" API."*

 That was part one to use Redux in React.
-Second, you can use a higher component with the name `connect` from the `react-redux` library.
-It makes the store functionalities dispatch and the state from the store itself available to the input component.
+Second, you can use a higher component that is called `connect` from the react-redux library.
+It makes the Redux store functionality dispatch and the state from the store itself available to the enhanced component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~